Censorship and prohibitions in works of art of the modern era

 Photo: Private

-The creative handling of censorship and prohibitions in modern artworks
+The creative handling of censorship and prohibitions in modern works of art

-Art lecturer Doris Lehmann on pictorial polemic artist disputes
+Art lecturer Doris Lehmann on polemic artists’ disputes

-Ms Lehmann, you have just published a new book entitled "Bildpolemischer Künstlerstreit" (Pictorial Polemic Artists' Disputes), which deals with 18 cases of artists' disputes in the period from 1525 to 1763, which are reflected in your works.
+Ms Lehmann, you have just published a new book entitled “Bildpolemischer Künstlerstreit” (Polemic Artists' Disputes), dealing with 18 cases of artists' disputes in the period from 1525 to 1763, which are reflected in your works.
 How did people argue pictorially or graphically back then?

-These were creative ways of dealing with defamation, censorship and moral prohibitions on offensive depictions of people.
-How do you recognise something like that today?
+These were creative ways of dealing with defamation, censorship, and moral prohibitions on offensive depictions of people.
+How do you recognise something like this today?

 Doris Lehmann: There are various ways of recognising such examples.
-On the one hand, there are historically documented cases in which surviving letters, pamphlets or court records point us to controversial depictions.
+There are historically documented cases in which surviving letters, pamphlets or court records point us to controversial depictions.
 The controversial artists themselves ensured the legibility of some motifs by referring to swearwords and proverbs.
 Comparisons and image analyses also reveal the particularly exciting area of self-censorship: sensitive motifs were erased or moved to a tolerable position.
-It was and is more difficult to recognise ambiguous or ambivalent signs with which attempts were made to circumvent censorship.
-We can discover these because, like weaving errors, they attract attention, stimulate reflection and draw attention away from the main subject and onto the dispute.
+It was and still is more difficult to recognise ambiguous or ambivalent signs with which attempts were made to circumvent censorship.
+We can discover these because, like woven fabric defects, they attract attention, stimulate reflection and draw attention away from the main subject and onto the dispute.

-What leitmotifs of visual language did artists use, for example, to express their criticism?
+What are some leitmotifs of visual language artists used, for example, to express their criticism?

-Doris Lehmann: One important theme was the ignorance of clients or critics.
-Midas ears were used as a motif: they resemble donkey ears and are often confused with them.
+Doris Lehmann: Ignoring clients or critics was one important topic.
+Midas’s ears were used as a motif: they resemble donkey ears and are often confused with them.
 In terms of content, however, the difference shifts the message, as Midas was a legendarily bad judge.
 The reference to him was therefore an excellent way of denying opponents the ability to criticise.
-The staging of eye faults also served as a symbol of a lack of judgement.
+The staging of eye defects also served as a symbol of a lack of judgement.
 An unused oar, on the other hand, denounced a lack of leadership skills.
 The accusation of laziness was disguised as sleep.
 Satyrs represented mockery and slander.
 As it was usually also about payment behaviour, we often find (money) sacks in the picture.

 Pictorial representations of dogs are also frequently used as a motif for criticism.
 What significance did they have in pictures?